suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   //     ["Input", "Output"]
 		   // status is an index of the value in the list of livestatuses
 		   //     ["Low", "High"]
+		   // enabled is a boolean indicating if enabled (true) or disabled (false)

 		I. GET GPIO PROPERTIES
 		-  Request: